Sitecore/Sitecore.Demo.Platform/README.md

 - Data Exchange Framework 2.0.1 Dynamics Connectors on [dev.sitecore.com](https://dev.sitecore.net/Downloads/Dynamics_CRM_Connect/2x/Sitecore_Connect_for_Microsoft_Dynamics_365_for_Sales_201.aspx)
 	- Microsoft Dynamics 365 for Sales Provider for Data Exchange Framework 2.0.1
 	- Sitecore Connect for Microsoft Dynamics 365 for Sales 2.0.1

+### Build / Deployment

+In order to deploy the assets, you need either Visual Studio 2017 or MSBuild Tools for Visual Studio 2017.

+Node.JS is also required

 ### Custom install - before you start